-- Memory Model Specification We first understand and formally specify the .NET memory model.
-Previous works [23] have investigated this issue and discussed certain corner cases in the .NET memory model description.
-Unlike [23], our specification is not operational/executable, making it more accessible to system designers (who may not have formal methods background). - The Checker We use the .NET memory model specification to develop a memory model sensitive invariant checker at the level of bytecodes.
+• Memory Model Specification We first understand and formally specify the .NET memory model.
+Previous works [30] have investigated this issue and discussed certain corner cases in the .NET memory model description.
+Unlike [30], our specification is not operational/executable, making it more accessible to system designers (who may not have formal methods background).

+- The Checker We use the .NET memory model specification to develop a memory model sensitive invariant checker at the level of bytecodes.
 It allows all execution traces permitted by .NET memory model.
-The checker issues operations in program order but allows them to complete out-of-order as long as the reordering is permitted by .NET memory model. - Memory Barrier Insertion Our checker is useful for uncovering all execution traces allowed by the .NET memory model.
+The checker issues operations in program order but allows them to complete out-of-order as long as the reordering is permitted by .NET memory model.
+We integrate partial-order reduction methods into our checker to combat state space explosion.
+This involves extending conventional partial order reduction methods developed for verifying sequentially consistent executions of concurrent programs. - Memory Barrier Insertion Our checker is useful for uncovering all execution traces allowed by the .NET memory model.
 However, when the programmer finds "unexpected" execution traces using our checker how does (s)he disallow this behavior?
-We use the well-known maxflow-mincut algorithm [7] to rule out program states unreachable under Sequential Consistency.
-The mincut yields (a minimal number of) places in the program where the memory barriers are to be inserted.
+We use the well-known maxflowmincut algorithm [11] to rule out program states unreachable under Sequential Consistency.
+The min-cut yields (a minimal number of) places in the program where the memory barriers are to be inserted.